 Without the commitment of our volunteers we would not be able to provide the level of service to meet the needs of our participants.
 In fact if it weren't for volunteers, HopeSpring would not have been founded!
 We need volunteers to help raise awareness in our community and to assist with fundraising activities.
 HopeSpring has a small staff and there is much work to be done!
 Even if we could manage without volunteers, we would not want to do so.
 Volunteers bring many skills, experience and wisdom to HopeSpring.
 Volunteering is also good for the volunteer.
 Developing a habit of volunteering helps you appreciate what you have and provides you with a good feeling knowing you have helped another person.
 You can make a difference at HopeSpring.

-For those who have had cancer and wish to give back to HopeSpring by volunteering, we require that you are at least one year past your last treatment.
+For those who have had cancer and wish to give back to HopeSpring by volunteering, we welcome you.
+Reach out to see how you can help.

 I am interested in volunteering with HopeSpring.
 How do I get started?